-We are a group of local folks interested in creating a new housing alternative in Iowa City.
-We want to build a neighborhood based on the "cohousing" model which started in Denmark and has now spread worldwide.
+We are a group of local folks working to create a new housing alternative in Iowa City.
+We are in the process of planning a neighborhood based on the "cohousing" model which started in Denmark and has now spread worldwide.
 There are hundreds of cohousing communities in the U.S, Canada, Australia, Sweden, New Zealand, the Netherlands, Germany, France, Belgium, Austria and elsewhere.
 We want the next one to be here in Iowa City.

 We started meeting in 2009 to explore alternatives to traditional housing arrangements.
 We all share an interest in living in a community that reflects our values.
 We want a living arrangement that will allow us to reap the benefits of community life and still retain our privacy.

 After a lot of reading and discussion, field trips, and consultation, we found the Danish cohousing model incorporated just about everything we were looking for:

 - Green buildings with a small carbon footprint

 We are planning a community of 36 eco-friendly residences clustered around a shared pedestrian-only green space within a short walk of community gardens.
 Each household will have a private kitchen as well as access to shared facilities in a "common house" with a large kitchen and dining area where we can cook together and share meals several times a week.
 The common house will include guest rooms as well as meeting spaces, and a shared work spaces where we can swap tools and talents.

 Where we are in the process